Venthe/gitea-helm-chart/README.md

 - `persistence.create=false`
 - `persistence.claimName` to the name of your existing PVC.

-If you do not, Gitea will create a new PVC which will create a new PV.
+If you do not, Gitea will create a new PVC which will in turn create a new PV.
-If this happened to you by accident, you can still recover your data by setting using the settings from above.
+If this happened to you by accident, you can still recover your data by setting using the settings from above in a subsequent run.

 If you want to stay with a `memcache` instead of `redis-cluster`, you need to deploy `memcache` manually (e.g. from [bitnami](https://github.com/bitnami/charts/tree/main/bitnami/memcached)) and set